ZZ Plant Care Guide ZZ Plant (Zamioculcas zamiifolia) is the ultimate low-maintenance houseplant, perfect for anyone who wants beautiful greenery with minimal effort. Known for its glossy, dark green leaves and incredible tolerance for neglect, the ZZ plant thrives in conditions that would challenge

 How often should I water my ZZ Plant?

-Yes, ZZ Plants are exceptional in low light conditions and can thrive in offices with only fluorescent lighting or rooms with minimal natural light.
+Yes, ZZ Plants are among the best plants for very low light and can survive in windowless offices and rooms with only artificial lighting.

 Why are my ZZ Plant leaves turning yellow?